noah-nuebling/redirection-service/README.md

 This simple redirection service should serve as a workaround.

+Later we started trying to use this for pretty much all our internal project links, so we can update links retroactively and easily link to a specific localization of a Document.

 ## redirect.macmousefix.com && MMF Favicon

 This was initially intended as a general redirection service that is not specifically part of the mac-mouse-fix project.